SVJLucas/Cinematch-Backend/README.md

 * **Ratings**: This table could be a junction table that connects Users and Movies.
 It could include the User identifier, the Movie identifier, the Score that the user gave to the movie, and the Date/Time of the rating.
 The Score must be a number between 0 and 5.

 ![Concept Map of the Database](https://drive.google.com/uc?export=view&id=1kZqGk2CQhsAXFeNpW0xjd5AiFj1aiDhB)

+## Contact

+If you have any questions, suggestions, or issues, please feel free to reach out.
+Thank you for your interest in Cinematch.
+We can't wait to see the movie magic you'll create!